-If hiking or mountain biking is your thing, then a summer trip to the Snowy Mountains is absolutely worthwhile, with a number of well-maintained trails, scenic vistas and historic pioneer huts to explore.
+If hiking or mountain biking is your thing, then a summer trip to the Snowy Mountains is absolutely worthwhile.
+The park number of well-maintained trails, scenic vistas and historic pioneer huts to explore.

 With a keen eye, it’s also a great area to observe several Australian icons out in the wild, with significant populations of Kangaroos, Emus and Wombats.

-The most popular, for good reason, being the Kosciuszko Walk which takes you all the way to the summit of the highest peak in Australia, Mount Kosciuszko at 2,228 metres above sea level.
+The most popular, for good reason, is the Kosciuszko Walk which takes you all the way to the summit of the highest peak in Australia, Mount Kosciuszko at 2,228 metres above sea level.

-Starting at the Kosciuszko Express chairlift at Thredbo (which runs year-round), the Kosciuszko Walk will take you a few hours (roughly 5) to complete the round trip.
+Starting at the Kosciuszko Express chairlift at Thredbo (which runs year-round), the Kosciuszko Walk will take you a few hours (roughly five) to complete the round trip to the summit.
 Also making it the most accessible of the Seven Summits.
 More info – http://www.nationalparks.nsw.gov.au/kosciuszko-national-park/kosciuszko-walk/walking

-Thredbo Valley Track, Main Range Walk and Illawong Walk are also popular trails in the area.
+Thredbo Valley Track, Main Range Walk and Illawong Walk are also popular trails within the Snowy Mountains.

 Brumbies are also a large part of the history of the region, so why not take a guided horse ride through the mountains if that is more your pace.